Vikasgupta11/CAPSTONE-PROJECT/README.md

 # CAPSTONE-PROJECT

-here main file name as "CAPSTONEPROJECT" under this run thi
+Here main file name as "CAPSTONEPROJECT" under this run thi Import the  lms sql file and database name as "lms1" save it in xamp server and execute this project